(All fields required)

 Please enter your name.

-The Division of Pediatric Dermatology at CCHMC currently includes the following clinic-based staff: two advanced practice nurses, four dedicated registered nurses and two medical assistants, a medical photographer, and the following office-based staff: a business director, a data manager, an administrative assistant, an administrative supervisor, and three access service representatives who manage patient scheduling.
+The Division of Pediatric Dermatology at Cincinnati Children's Hospital Medical Center currently includes the following clinic-based staff: two advanced practice registered nurses, four dedicated registered nurses and two medical assistants, a medical photographer, and the following office-based staff: a business director, a data manager, an administrative assistant, an administrative supervisor, and three access service representatives who manage patient scheduling.

 All aspects of pediatric dermatology, especially acne